replit/kaboom/README.md

 ### Dev

-Use examples to test / add features

 1. `npm run dev` to watch & build lib
-1. `npm run site` to run site
 1. go to http://localhost:8000/examples
-1. edit examples in `examples/`
+1. edit examples in `examples/` to test
+1. make sure not breaking any existing examples

 ### Misc